utsav0/daily-dev-tips/src/pages/posts/getting-started-with-the-terminal.md

 cd ../../
 ```

-We can always go back to the starting point by using `cd` without arguments.
+We can always go back to the starting point using `cd` without arguments.

 ```bash
 cd